etiennefd/resume/README.md

 ### **Fun Small Jobs From My Deep Past**

-* 💿 Helped with the online inventory of a classical music CD vendor (2013)
+* Helped with the online inventory of a classical music CD vendor (2013)
-* 🗣 Was a camp counsellor for teenagers in French immersion for the summer in Quebec City (2012)
+* Was a camp counsellor for teenagers in French immersion for the summer in Quebec City (2012)
-* 🛢 Worked with hazardous materials data at two Canadian military bases (2010-2011)
+* Worked with hazardous materials data at two Canadian military bases (2010-2011)
-* 🔭 Showed visitors around and handled the telescope at a small astronomical observatory (2009)
+* Showed visitors around and handled the telescope at a small astronomical observatory (2009)

 ## 🎓 Education

 ### **McGill University** | Bachelor of Science, Computer Science | *2017–2018*
 * In 2017, I went back to school to get a full degree in computer science
-* Spent the summer of 2018 on a research internship.
+* Spent the summer of 2018 on a research internship under [prof. Joelle Pineau](https://mila.quebec/en/person/joelle-pineau/).
 I used machine learning and natural language processing to mine data from the medical literature on frailty.

 ### **Uppsala University and University of Montpellier** | Master of Science, Evolutionary Biology | *2014–2016*
 * A European master's program intended to gain research experience at various universities.
 I spent two non-consecutive semesters at Uppsala, Sweden; one at Montpellier, France; and one at Harvard, Massachusetts.
 * In France, I worked on theoretical modelling of biological innovation.
 * In Sweden, I worked on paleontological data from Siberia.
-* At Harvard, I worked on phylogenetic trees in the context of cultural evolution in human societies.
+* At Harvard, I worked under [prof. Joe Henrich](https://henrich.fas.harvard.edu/) on phylogenetic trees in the context of cultural evolution in human societies.

 ### **McGill University** | Bachelor of Science, Honours Biology | _2010–2013_
 * Minor in computer science